 The optical spectra were flux calibrated using the QUBA pipeline.
 A sensitivity function was derived using a spectroscopic standard star and corrected for the relative atmospheric extinction using tabulated values for each site.
 Telluric absorption was removed using a normalized absorption profile derived from the standard star.
-The significant second order contamination present in NOT Grism 4 spectra was corrected for using the http://www.astro.washington.edu/users/becker/hotpants.html method presented in Stanishev (2007).
-The optical spectra were wavelength calibrated using arc lamp spectra.
+The significant second order contamination present in NOT Grism 4 spectra was corrected for using the method presented in Stanishev (2007).
+The optical spectra